philippjbauer/WoocommerceProductBuilder/README.md

 * Wordpress 3.5.1
 * WooCommerce 2.0.3

+> Installation was still working on updated Wordpress (3.7.1) and WooCommerce (2.0.20)

 Please report any conflicts with other versions or plugins.
 Please report if other versions of WP and WooCommerce work as well.
 Thanks!

 ## Installation

-WCPB depends on an installed WooCommerce!
+WCPB depends on an installed and set up WooCommerce!

 Installs like every other ordinary Wordpress plugin.
 Put files into wp-content/plugins/ and activate in the backend.